mapbender/mapbender-documentation/en/book/quickstart.rst

 Installation
 ===============
-For the installation of Mapbender have a look at :doc:`installation <installation>`.
+For the installation of Mapbender3 have a look at :doc:`installation <installation>`.

 Start Mapbender
 ================================================================================